Senegalese Air Force

 The Senegalese Air Force (Armée de l'Air Sénégalaise) is the air force branch of the Senegalese Armed Forces.

 History

 It was formed on 1 April 1961 with Douglas C-47s, MH.1521 Broussards, plus Sud Aloutte II and Agusta-Bell 47G helicopters.
 Close ties to France have been maintained with France through training and base facilities agreements.

 From the early 1970s saw further French deliveries, the first jet aircraft enter service.
 The Fouga Magister jet trainer/ground attack as well as an SA 341H Gazelle and SA 330F Puma helicopters were delivered.
 During the 1981 Gambian coup d'état attempt one of the SA 330F was shot down attempting to recapture the Radio Syd transmitter outside Banjul, killing all 18 onboard.

 Later expansion saw the delivery of six Fokker F27 transport to replace the C-47s from 1977, when also four SOCATA Rallye light planes were acquired.
 Four armed Rallye 235A Guerrier version followed in 1984.

+Senegal ordered 4 Aero L-39NGs for both light attack / COIN and training duties in April 2018.
+By March 2022 it was reported that the Senegal had cancelled the order.